Skip to Content

 • 1 Tablespoon of Maple Syrup

-how to make the best almond milk
+how to make the best nut milk in bag

 My 3 ingredient almond milk is so much better than what you can buy at the store.
 Plus, with bulk-bought almonds, it’s much more cost effective!
-Buy a couple of pounds and prepare to enjoy the best almond milk you’ve ever had — you’ll use it for everything!

 step 1: soak and rinse